splunk-terraform/terraform-provider-signalfx/website/docs/r/table_chart.html.markdown

 # Resource: signalfx_table_chart

-This special type of chart displays a Data Table.
-This Table can be grouped by a Dimension.
+This special type of chart displays a data table.
+This table can be grouped by a dimension.

 ## Example